My original KWFinder review was one of the very first pieces of content I produced for this website.

-However, towards the end of last year, Google started giving out very vague results to anyone not paying their way.
+However, towards the end of 2016, Google started giving out very vague results to anyone not actively paying to advertise with them.
 As you’ll see from the screenshot above, Google’s tool now tells me that the monthly search volume for the phrase “keyword tool” is something between 10,000 and 100,000 searches.

 This tells me nothing!
+It could mean 10,001 or 99,999!
 Hence the urgent need for a Keyword Planner alternative.

-- Expensive (typically starting at around $100 per month).
+- They’re expensive (typically starting at around $100 per month).

-KWFinder’s pricing is FAR less scary than the big-league SEO tools mentioned above.
+The pricing for the mangools suite, which includes KWFinder, is FAR less scary than the big-league SEO tools mentioned above.

 The best thing about using KWFinder is that you don’t need to be an SEO expert to understand what’s going on.

 The main “Suggestions” area allows you to type in a keyword you are interested in and immediately see the following: